Gregory V. Larnell, PhD

 Larnell, G.V., Boston, D., & Bragelman, J. (2014).
 The stuff of stereotypes: Toward unpacking identity threats amid African American students’ learning experiences.
 Journal of Education, 194(1), 49-57.

-Appointed Member, Research Committee of the National Council of Teachers of Mathematics
+Past Member (2018-2021), National Council of Teachers of Mathematics Research Committee

 2017, Early Career Publication Award, Special Interest Group on Research in Mathematics Education of the American Educational Research Association